46 migrants found dead in abandoned trailer in San Antonio

 Before that, people paid small fees to mom-and-pop operators to get them across a largely unguarded border.
 As crossing became exponentially more difficult after the 2001 terror attacks in the U.S., migrants were led through more perilous terrain and paid thousands of dollars more.

 Heat poses a serious danger, particularly when temperatures can rise severely inside vehicles.
-Weather in the San Antonio area was mostly cloudy Monday, but temperatures approached 100 degrees.
+Weather in the San Antonio area was mostly cloudy Monday, but temperatures approached 100 degrees Fahrenheit (38 degrees Celsius).

 Some advocates drew a link to the Biden administration’s border policies.
 Aaron Reichlin-Melnick, policy director at the American Immigration Council, wrote that he had been dreading such a tragedy for months.